ahmedmeid/connected-vehicles/README.md

 ### API documentation

-API documentation can be accessed at the web interface url:
+API documentation can be accessed at the web interface under Administration -> API
 ## Deployment on cloud

 #### RequirementsIn addition to build requirements, the following tools are required: